moj-analytical-services/splink/docs/topic_guides/blocking_rules.md

 ???+ "Further Reading"

-    For more information on blocking, please refer to XXXX
+    For more information on blocking, please refer to [this article](https://toolkit.data.gov.au/data-integration/data-integration-projects/probabilistic-linking.html#key-steps-in-probabilistic-linking)

 ### Choosing Blocking Rules